-How to balance both is to realize the subtle, but important, differences in the ‘how’ you do the planning.
+To balance both is to realize the subtle, but important, differences in “how” you do the planning.
 How you think about the future will either inspire you or set the stage for stress.

 Here are three ways to be present while still planning for the future:

-It is wonderful to imagine the future you want, and chase it, but don’t obsess about the exact outcomes.
+It is wonderful to imagine the future you want and chase it.
+But if you want to avoid stress, try not to obsess about the exact outcomes.

 Realize that we all have limited control over the exact outcome of the goals we set.

 Our future will often unfold in surprising ways.
 Set goals and enjoy trying to reach them.
-Yet, be realistic and try not to be attached to a specific outcome.
+At the same time, be realistic and try not to be attached to a specific outcome.

 2) Plan for the future, but don’t waste your time worrying about the future.